 The summer is a completely different experience and nice to watch the waterfalls in motion.
 It is one of the easiest hikes you can do around Banff, with a well-maintained trail that is suitable for all ages.
 If you want to make a bit more of day out make sure to continue on to the Ink Pots.

-Mount Athabasca looms over one of the most popular attractions on the famed Icefields Parkway, but only a few get to see the view from the top.
+Mount Athabasca looms over one of the most popular attractions on the famed Icefields Parkway, and sits right on the border of Banff and Jasper, but only a few get to see the view from the top.
 To reach the summit requires a long hike to a technical glacier crossing and then up an exposed face or couloir.
 The views are breathtaking in more ways than one.
 From the top, you can spot countless glaciers, icefields, and many of Alberta’s highest peaks.

 The peak is one of many in the Canadian Rockies famous for reaching an altitude of 11,000 feet.
 Many climbers in the Rockies have the lifetime goal of summiting all 54 (58) of the peaks, and they are considered classic mountaineering objectives.
 At 11,453 feet in elevation with a massive glacier and convenient location, Athabasca proves to be a tremendous first “11,000er.”